houzyk/thephilosophicalcode/content/articles/the-perfect-compression-algorithm-does-not-exist.md

 Starting with the latter, let's characterise an algorithm as a function - a black-box that takes an input and returns an output.
 The primary motivation behind this characterisation is the [Lambda Calculus](https://plato.stanford.edu/entries/lambda-calculus/ "Lambda Calculus").
 At its core, the Lambda Calculus consists entirely of black-box functions that can be created and applied.
 Despite this simplicity, it's a well-established result that the Lambda Calculus is a universal model of computation equivalent to Turing Machines.
 In other words, anything that can be computed by a conventional computer can be represented within the Lambda Calculus.

 Thus, characterising an algorithm as a function seems like a theoretically robust way to clarify what an algorithm is.
 Importantly, this means that a proof demonstrating that a perfect compression algorithm does not exist would carry universal and objective validity.
-Regardless of computational power, model or physical implementation - whether classical, quantum or otherwise - no such algorithm could exist.
+Regardless of computational power, model or physical implementation - whether classical, quantum or otherwise - no such algorithm could exist [2].

 #### Compression

-Secondly, let's characterise compression as follows:
+Secondly, let's characterise compression as follows [3]:

     a.
 Compression is essentially about strings.